 Introduction: Four Flawed Characters Reveal Their Thoughts

-The four characters of Spoon River—Serepta Mason, Amanda Barker, Constance Hately, and Chase Henry—offer very specific complaints against others in the town, who affected their lives in deleterious ways.
+The four characters from Edgar Lee Masters' American classic Spoon River Anthology—Serepta Mason, Amanda Barker, Constance Hately, and Chase Henry—offer very specific complaints against others in the town, who affected their lives in deleterious ways.

 Serepta Mason is accusing Spoon River residents of stunting her growth, as she likens herself to a flower.
 Amanda Barker died in childbirth, and blames her husband for killing her because he knew her poor health make her unable to bear a child.

 "Constance Hately" and "Chase Henry" are offering brief sketches of two Spoon River curmudgeons.
 The poems feature ten and eleven lines respectively.
 Both reveal flawed characters who feel the need to unload the thoughts they lived with.